[

 • Timestamped execution metadata for audit and incident correlation

-• Deployment-level insight into routing and traffic distribution
+• Deployment-level insight into quota usage and execution metadata

 • Provider-agnostic reporting, independent of upstream dashboards